Skip to content

 SW1 switch in state 011010

-To verify that the system is running from the microSD card, run the mount command and check its output.
+To confirm the system is running from the microSD card, execute the mount command and verify the output.

 /dev/mmcblk0p1 on / type btrfs